 Growing up not being able to go to my dad for guidance has really had an impact on my life.

 I was mesmerized by the stereotypical California surfer girl look — you know, beach blonde hair, gold tan and blue eyes.

 It’s been years since my dad was a regular presence in my life.
 Sometimes I can go a year without seeing him.

-Beginning this week, more than 70 media organizations are working together to focus attention on the issue of homelessness.
-Youth Radio is proud to be a part of this effort, shedding light specifically on the experience of homeless young people.
+Earlier this year, more than 70 media organizations came together to focus attention on the issue of homelessness.
+Youth Radio was proud to be a part of this effort, shedding light specifically on the experience of homeless young people.

 I was 13 years old the night I became homeless.
 I was fighting with family — that happened a lot — and my mom finally told me to get out.
 I could tell it was serious this time.
 So I did.